DK-Hostmaster/rdap-service-specification/README.md

 Currently no rate limiting is implemented

-We reserve the right to adjust the rate limit in order ensure quality of service.
+We reserve the right to adjust/enforce the rate limiting in order ensure quality of service as an operational measure.

 <a name="security"></a>
 ## Security

-The service is only available under **TLS 1.2**
+The service is only available under: TLS 1.2

 <a name="authentication"></a>
 ## Authentication